Texel sights & activities in our Texel travel guide

 Sheep farm and cheese factory Wezenspyk

-Hotels, apartments and other accommodation on Texel * You can also book through our partner booking.com at this link.
-We have in Boutique Hotel Texel * and in Hotel De Lindeboom in Den Burg * spent the night.
+Hotels, apartments and other accommodation on Texel * You can also book at this link.

-Source for the article Texel sights and Texel attractions: research on site.
-We would also like to thank the VVV Texel and forvision for supporting this trip.
+Source for the article Texel sights, Texel activities and Texel attractions: research on site.
+We would also like to thank VVV Texel and forvision for supporting this trip.
 However, our opinion remains our own.

-Text Texel Activities: © Copyright Monika Fuchs, TravelWorldOnline
+Text Texel travel guide, Texel attractions and activities: © Copyright Monika Fuchs and TravelWorldOnline